AndersDeath/diary2/000-current.md

 # 13 September - Freitag - Yerevan - 722 Tag der Einwanderung - Heat Sunny

 I was working for a whole day with a strange feeling that I am about to leave this place again.
 It's true that Yerevan became a very important place to me.
 I spent a lot of time here and it impacted me very much.
 However, this place is not good for future life.
+Tomorrow I will be in the doctor's cabinet for a whole day and then going to airport.